 You can access the U.K. census records through the Family Search website.
-On this site you will find images for the 1841, 1851, 1861, 1871, 1891, 1901 and 1911 census years.
+On this site you will find images for the 1841 right through to 1911, except for the 1881 census.

 To find your relative for all the other years you will unfortunately have to search through the images.

-Family Search does millions of records and I have found many records containing my ancestors on this site.
+Family Search has millions of records and I have found many records containing my ancestors on this site.

 And because only the 1881 census is fully transcribed that means that I have to go elsewhere to easily find my ancestors.

 Since FreeCen was established back in 1999 the number of volunteers continues to grow working on transcribing the U.K. census.

-This is a great initiative, to have the U.K. census contained in one database, and be accessible for free.
+This is a great initiative, to have the U.K. census contained in one database, and which can be accessible for free.

 With the help of volunteers the site covers census years 1841 to 1891.
-So if you are looking for the 1901 and 1911 census then you will have to look elsewhere.
+So, if you are looking for the 1901 and 1911 census then you will have to look elsewhere.

 So, if you would like to give back to the genealogy world then why not help them transcribe these records.

-For more information please check out their website.
+For more information please check out their website!

 The only reason why I may not find what I am looking for is maybe because there is no particular record of my ancestor in the first place.
 Take for example one ancestor of mine.

 I tried and I tried to search for my 2nd great grandmother Ann Waters in the 1851 census but alas I couldn’t.

 If you are an Ancestry member already then you will be able to link these census images to your family tree that you have built on their website.

-I have done this many times and have built my family tree extensively by using my library’s computer and accessing these sites.
+I have done this many times and have built my family tree extensively by using my library’s computer and accessing these two websites.

 To access a census record containing your ancestor from The National Archives UK you will need to pay.